-To set a password
+Setting a password

-- CAUTION: Once a password has been set, the projector cannot be used unless the correct password is entered every time the projector is started. - Open the on-screen menu and go to Setting > Password.
-Select On by pressing Left 4 or Right ▶.
+- (CAUTION: Once a password has been set, the projector cannot be used unless the correct password is entered every time the projector is started. - Open the on-screen menu and go to Setting > Password.
+Select On by pressing ■ Left or ■ Right on the projector or remote control. - 2.
 When the function is activated for the first time, a prompt will display on the screen.
-Use the Up or Down ▼ button to select a number for each digit of the password.
-Use the Left 4 or Right ▶ button to move between the digits of the password.
+Use the △ Up or ▼ Down button to select a number for each digit of the password.
+Use the ◄ Left or ▶ Right button to move between the digits of the password.